ssulis/3SD/README.md

 `` Semi-supervised standardized detection (3SD) of extrasolar planets ''

- The directory contains an implementation of the Algorithms 1 (detection) and 2 (p-value computation), as described in Sulis et al., 2021 (accepted in A&A).
+ The directory contains an implementation of the Algorithms 1 (detection) and 2 (p-value computation), as described in Sulis et al. 2022 (A&A 667, A04, 2022, https://arxiv.org/abs/2207.03740).

  It also contains two examples of how to run the detection algorithms: